Set up MFA for a user account

-Multi-Factor Authentication (MFA), also known as Two-Factor Authentication or 2FA, is a simple and robust method to guard against cybersecurity threats and provides another layer of security to SolarWinds Application Management user accounts.
+Multi-Factor Authentication (MFA), also known as Two-Factor Authentication or 2FA, is a simple and robust method to guard against cybersecurity threats and provide another layer of security to SolarWinds Observability user accounts.
 MFA does not replace the need for credentials, but requires an additional security code generated dynamically on another device.

 When MFA is enabled for an organization, each user is required to set up MFA for their user account.
-If MFA is configured for a user account, a second authentication method is triggered after entering login credentials.
+If MFA is configured for a user account, a second authentication method is triggered after the user enters login credentials.
 A 6-digit verification code generated by an authentication app is required to complete the login process.
-See Log in to Pingdom.
+See Log in to SolarWinds Observability.

-If MFA is enabled for your organization, each organization member is prompted to set up Multi-Factor Authentication during the next login to any SolarWinds Application Management product.
+If MFA is enabled for your organization, each organization member is prompted to set up Multi-Factor Authentication during the next login to SolarWinds Observability.

 Download and install an authentication app on one of your devices.
 This app will be used as part of your login process, so make sure you install it on a device you have consistent access to.
 The following authentication apps are recommended: